vinodini17/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 | **Room – Speaker** (Have)         | 1:N             | Partial           | Each room can have multiple speakers                |

 ### Assumptions
--Each member can borrow multiple books.
+- Each member can borrow multiple books.

--Each loan is linked to one member and one book.
+- Each loan is linked to one member and one book.

--Each event occurs in one room.
+- Each event occurs in one room.

--Each room can have multiple speakers.
+- Each room can have multiple speakers.

 - Fines are applied if books are returned late.
 ---